Constitution

 • There must be a minimum of two members who “carry over” in order to provide continuity of RTP Committee functions.

-• Committee member must be of higher rank than the candidate under review.
+• Committee members must be of higher rank than the candidate under review.

 • In-residence FERPing faculty can serve on the RTP committee with approval from the President.